jpost ny edition 248.88.

 the paper earlier this summer.
 The Jerusalem Post has been published daily for 76 years for the relatively small English-language readership in the Holy Land, he noted, "while here, in New York, is the largest group of English speakers on the planet - Jews and non-Jews alike - who care

 passionately about Israel and want to know everything about Israel from a source they can trust."

 He went on: "And of course our partner in this venture should be the New York Post - the newspaper that's already so widely read by precisely this audience, a newspaper already so committed to Israel and to Israel's well-being."

-As a Sunday publication, the newspaper will have a strong week-in-review orientation, as well as contain the latest news and feature material from Israel, the region and the Diaspora.
+As a Sunday publication, the newspaper has a strong week-in-review orientation, as well as containing the latest news and feature material from Israel, the region and the Diaspora.

-The Jerusalem Post New York Edition, being edited in Jerusalem by Lawrence Rifkin, will also include reports and features unique to New York, highlighting the city's vibrant Jewish community life, the key personalities, the hot spots, cultural trends and much more.
+The Jerusalem Post New York Edition, being edited in Jerusalem by Lawrence Rifkin, also includes reports and features unique to New York, highlighting the city's vibrant Jewish community life, the key personalities, the hot spots, cultural trends and much more.